University of Chicago: Satellite academic facilities

 The university also maintains facilities apart from its main campus.
-The university's Booth School of Business maintains campuses in Hong Kong, London, and downtown Chicago.
-The Center in Paris, a campus located on the left bank of the Seine in Paris, hosts various undergraduate and graduate study programs.
-The university also maintains the Chicago House, based in Luxor, which serves as the Egyptian headquarters for the Institute for the Study of Ancient Cultures.
+The university's Booth School of Business maintains academic facilities in Hong Kong, London, and downtown Chicago.
+The Center in Paris, located on the left bank of the Seine in Paris, hosts various undergraduate and graduate study programs.
+The university also maintains the Chicago House, based in Luxor, Egypt, which serves as the Egyptian headquarters for the Institute for the Study of Ancient Cultures.
 In fall 2010, the university opened a center in Beijing, near Renmin University's campus in Haidian District.
 The most recent additions are a center in New Delhi, India, which opened in 2014, and a center in Hong Kong which opened in 2018.
 In 2024, the university opened the John W. Boyer Center in Paris, designed by architectural firm Studio Gang and nearly tripling the size of the Center in Paris which had opened in 2003.